 Who are they?

 Hailing from the Midleton Distillery, the brand was formed in collaboration between the Master Distillers and the Apprentices.
 It’s a partnership that is meant to breed innovation and encourage a dialogue.
+They’ve certainly achieved something special already with the Method and Madness Gin.

 The results have been excellent so far, with some really intriguing malts appearing.
 The brand has created drams matured in wood casks you wouldn’t usually encounter, such as Hungarian Oak and Chestnut.